As the number of homeowners associations (HOAs) continues to rise, so does the complexity of managing these communities....

 Many architects and engineers also employ a qualified waterproofing expert to also be present, in order to ensure the integrity of waterproofing systems for the building are maintained.

-Repairs and Maintenance
+Repairs and Maintenance After Inspections

-The final report will recommend repairs or maintenance to ensure deck or walkway safety.
+The final report will recommend HOA balcony repairs or maintenance to ensure deck or walkway safety.
 These recommendations are shared with the homeowners association to assess damages and budget for necessary actions.
-Two types of repairs may be required: non-emergency repairs, handled by the owner or Board of Directors, and emergency repairs, referred to the Local Building and Safety Department.

-- Emergency repairs: referred to the Local Building and Safety Department.
+- Emergency repairs: Referred to the Local Building and Safety Department.

 Stay Informed with APS Management